 The Bottom Line

 In and of themselves, both high interest rates and high inflation are overall negatives for both American consumers and businesses.
-High interest rates make any type of borrowing more unaffordable, while high inflation makes the prices of goods and services rise as well.
+High interest rates make any type of borrowing less affordable, while high inflation makes the prices of goods and services rise as well.
 When combined, these factors can bust the budgets of everyday Americans and make it harder for companies to generate profits — or even to stay in business.
 But if the Fed can succeed in taming inflation by raising rates, the long-term health of the economy will be preserved.

 The main risk in this scenario is that the Fed continues to tighten rates until it strangles the economy and pushes it into recession.
 However, as soon as inflation falls to more desirable levels, the Fed typically reverses course and may even begin lowering interest rates, kicking off the next cycle of business growth.
 When — and if — that will happen during this current business cycle, however, is unknown at this point.